 How can my community get involved?

 Learn more about how your community can participate in the EDI Pilot Project through reading the Request for Participation, reviewing the local champion task list, and watching the recorded webinar information session.
 Click here for the webinar slides without audio.
+The application process for selecting phase two partner communities ended April 17, 2017.
+Use the contact information below to inquire about phase three.

 For questions concerning the pilot project, please contact: